rolling-scopes-school/websockets-ui/README.md

 **Production**

-open 2 separate windows:
+open 2 separate windows with one command:

-`npm run start`
+- `npm run start`

 open 2 servers in different windows